Prototype-based Self-Supervised Multimodal Learning for PPG and Accelerometry Signals: Experimental Design

 \subsection{Benchmarks}

-We compare ProtoMM against a comprehensive suite of multimodal and unimodal self-supervised baselines.
-Unless otherwise specified, all baselines are trained from scratch using the identical pre-training setup described above.
-Shared or modality-specific projection heads are incorporated following each baseline's original specifications.
-The baselines are as follows:
+We compare ProtoMM against a comprehensive suite of self-supervised baselines, all trained from scratch using the identical pre-training setup.
+Shared or modality-specific projection heads follow each baseline's original specifications.
+We categorize these baselines into three primary groups.